 If you’re interested in 5G then you should be interested in 5G Standalone, as this is set to be the next big step in mobile connectivity – one which has the potential to be even bigger than the step we’re currently taking from 4G to 5G.

-Below then we’ve covered everything you need to know about 5G Standalone, including what it is, what’s so good about it, whether your phone will work with it, and how close the UK’s networks are to launching it.
+Below then we’ve covered everything you need to know about 5G Standalone, including what it is, what’s so good about it, whether your phone will work with it, and how you can get it.

 What is 5G Standalone?